VMBlakelock/bouquetnblooms/README.md

   professional photos of thier actual products.
 This is something that can be changed so it gives the site a better visual.
 For now some generic flower images were used.
 - Many future features could be added to provide more interactive activity, functionality and imagery.
 - Branch testing - No branch testing was undertaken, something that the developer was intending to do - however due to time contraints just got on with creating as much of the site as possible.
-- Minimal manual testing was undertaken and this was found to be successful.
+- Minimal manual testing was undertaken prior to deployment to Heroku and this was found to be successful.
 It is noted that there are still validation errors that would need to be looked into by the developer should there have been more time before submission.
 - The site was to have 4 pages initially but it was discovered early in development that more pages would be required.

 <hr>